-all located in the DCS & Saclay barrack.
+all located in the DCS & Saclay barrack, in the left racks.

 pccompass07 and the 3 Windows PCs are connected to UPS units.
 In case of power cut, these units start powering the PCs, while producing a "bip" sound.
 Automatic procedure of stopping PVSS and safe shutdown of the PCs occurs in the following minutes.
 DCS experts should be called when the power is back, to restart the PCs and the DCS project.